Salicylic acid gel

 - Do not use salicylic acid gel on skin that is irritated, infected, or reddened.

 - Do not use salicylic acid gel on open skin wounds, moles, birthmarks, genital warts, warts on the face, or warts that are growing hair.

 - Salicylic acid gel may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are using salicylic acid gel.

 - Salicylic acid gel is extremely flammable.
 Do not store or use salicylic acid gel near a fire or other open flame.

 - Salicylic acid gel may cause harm if it is swallowed.
 If you may have taken it by mouth, contact your poison control center or emergency room right away.

 - Salicylic acid gel has salicylate in it, which has been linked to a serious illness called Reye syndrome.
 Do not give salicylic acid gel to a child or teenager who has the flu, chickenpox, or a viral infection.
 Contact your doctor with any questions or concerns.

 - Caution is advised when using salicylic acid gel in CHILDREN; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of using salicylic acid gel while you are pregnant.
-It is not known if salicylic acid gel is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use salicylic acid gel, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of salicylic acid gel: